OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 	$ ls *.txt > book.list

+The `book.list` file now contains each of the `.txt` file names in the current directory.

+	$ cat book.list
+	Alice_in_Wonderland.txt
+	Dracula.txt
+	Huckleberry_Finn.txt
+	Pride_and_Prejudice.txt
+	Ulysses.txt

 ### Modify the Submit File

 Next, we will make changes to our submit file so that it submits a job for each book title in our list (seen in the `book.list` file).

-Create a copy of our existing submit file, that we can use for this job submission.
+Create a copy of our existing submit file, that we will use for this job submission.

 	$ cp wordcount.sub wordcount-many.sub

-Then, open the file with a text editor and go to the end.
 We want to tell the `queue` keyword to use our list of inputs to submit jobs.
 The default syntax looks like this:

  	queue <item> from <list>

+Open the `wordcount-many.sub` file with a text editor and go to the end.
- Therefore, when we modify this syntax to fit our example, we get:
+Following the syntax above, we modify the `queue` statement to fit our example:

 	queue book from book.list

-This statement works a little bit like a for loop.
-For every item in the `book.list` file, HTCondor will create a job.
-Each item can be referenced elsewhere in the submit file using the `book` variable name.
+This statement works like a `for` loop.
+For every item in the `book.list` file, HTCondor will create a job using this submit file, replacing the `book` variable with the item from the list.

 Therefore, every time we used the name of the book in our submit file (in the previous example, everywhere you see "Alice_in_Wonderland.txt") should be